-The Community Food and Justice Coalition promotes the basic human right to healthy food.
+The Community Food and Justice Coalition promotes the basic human right of access to healthy food.
 By partnering with individuals and organizations at the local, state, and national level, CFJC works on grassroots initiatives to develop and support a food system that is equitable, healthy, environmentally sustainable, and community-driven.

 CFJC was founded by the Community Food Security Coalition in 2003 as a way to coordinate the efforts of the burgeoning food justice movement in California, and address food policy needs.
 CFJC was a program of the Community Food Security Coalition until 2008 when CFJC became an independent project, and is now fiscally sponsored by the Public Health Institute.
 In October 2012, we changed our name from the California Food and Justice Coalition to the Community Food and Justice Coalition to better reflect the work we do on behalf of our partners in communities across the country.

 CFJC is a project of the Public Health Institute: Tax ID No. 94-1646278